 Dragon’s instructions invite you to speak as fast as you wish and preferably in whole sentences - easy if you’re dictating an informal email.

 But when I translate, I often need to attack some of my German sentences in sections, and mentally rearrange them before putting them in writing – which means I speak in shorter bursts, making it harder for my Dragon Naturally Speaking software to recognise context.
 This creates greater chance of error.

 I also suspect a touch of prudery on the behalf of the software developers which meant it was difficult to translate the German Kohlmeise (Great Tit), with the software refusing to spell the second word correctly.

 Naturally my kids have tried out other options, and are somewhat disappointed that it doesn’t seem to recognise many naughty words!

-I used version 11 of Dragon Naturally Speaking to translate a German book into English (all about renewable energy – fascinating and very timely).
+I discovered Dragon Naturally Speaking just before translating my first German book into English (all about renewable energy – fascinating and very timely).

-At around 70,000 words / 250 pages, that’s was a lot of typing.
-My speech to text software dramatically reduced the demands on my right hand and I don’t think I could have done it otherwise.
+At around 70,000 words / 250 pages, that would have been a lot of typing.
+My speech to text software really helped my right hand, and I don’t think I could have done it otherwise.

 Going over translated passages and